sneha-kataria/blog/_posts/product-management/2025-02-15-data-analysis-using-sql.md

 ![img.png](/blog/assets/images/sql_data_analysis/Q6.png)

 **Insights:**
+Branch D not only has the highest total sales amount but also maintains a good average customer rating, indicating effective customer service alongside strong sales performance.
+Branch A, while having lower sales, maintains a competitive customer rating, suggesting good service quality despite lower sales volume.

 ### Calculate the total sales amount for each city and gender combination.
+City-Gender Sales Query: This query analyzes sales by city and gender combinations using GROUP BY with multiple columns and numbered references (1,2).

 ```SQL
 SELECT city, gender,                    -- listing the columns : city is 1 and gender is 2